Shopify Plus Partner Klaviyo Master Platinum Partner Full-Service eCommerce Agency

 Trigger – Visitor places his first order

-Action – Send email to welcome the client to the website/brand.
+Action – Send an email to welcome the client to the website/brand.
 This can be one or more emails, depending on how deep the brand is.
 For example, you may want to send a “social discovery” email as a separate one where you detail where you are socially active and you include snips of ratings and interesting content.

 Wait 1-2 weeks